Michael Croft: Legacy

 Today's National Youth Theatre puts on around six productions a year and has "more than 3,500 members from around the UK and from all backgrounds, faiths and communities".
 There is hardly a play at the National Theatre or by the Royal Shakespeare Company, or a British film or television series that does not contain someone whom he has influenced, directly or indirectly.
 Famous actors who started out with the National Youth Theatre include Orlando Bloom, Daniel Craig, Kenneth Cranham, Timothy Dalton, Daniel Day-Lewis, Sir Derek Jacobi, Martin Jarvis, Sir Ben Kingsley, Dame Helen Mirren, Diana Quick, Matt Smith, Timothy Spall, David Suchet, Catherine Tate, Simon Ward, and Michael York.
-Furthermore, there are few British towns nowadays which do not have some sort of youth theatre of their own which is not to a large extent based upon his original version.
+Furthermore, there are few British towns which do not have some sort of youth theatre of their own which is not to a large extent based upon his original version.
 In 2009, an award-winning 350-seat theatre and concert hall was built in Alleyn's School, in the heart of Dulwich, and named the Michael Croft Theatre in his honour.

 As David Weston put it, Croft "enjoyed an increasingly expansive lifestyle, which he shared generously with his vast circle of friends and acquaintances.
 He had a great appetite for life, food and drink.
 He has been described as a Falstaff with a thousand Prince Hals.
 It is tragic that a man who could inspire such devotion and friendship should die alone on a Saturday night in 1986."
 An instruction in his will nevertheless provided a party for hundreds of his friends, "at which the food shall be wholesome and the drink shall not be allowed to run out".
 In a similar vein, the luxury item which he had selected for his Desert Island had been a whisky still.